ptrhvns/meals-django-cra-untyped/README.md

 This is a website for managing meals (recipes, menus, shopping lists, grocery stores, etc.).

-## Setting Up a Development Environment.
+## Setting Up a Development Environment

 The following assumes the use of a Linux (Ubuntu 20.04) development environment.